David Callaham: Lawsuit

 In late 2013, Nu Image and Millennium Films filed a lawsuit against Callaham and the Writers Guild of America West for fraud, unjust enrichment, and declaratory relief over a "flawed and misinformed" Guild arbitration that gave Callaham undeserved writing credit for The Expendables and The Expendables 2.

 The plaintiffs accused Callaham of intentionally withholding emails and other correspondences from the WGA screenwriting credit arbitration panel in 2009 that reportedly reveal how very little Callaham was involved with The Expendables.
-They demanded reimbursements from Callaham for any payments made to him for his fradulent credit in the two films.
+They demanded reimbursements from Callaham for any payments made to him for his fraudulent credit in the two films.
 Callaham then asserted that Sylvester Stallone used his script, Barrow, as the source for The Expendables.
 A WGA arbitration was ignited in which Callaham won and additionally earned $102,250 in bonus payments.
 Stallone offered a sworn declaration that attested he had used Barrow as inspiration for his Expendables script.